This post contains affiliate links.

 Curing is one of the most important steps when laying a concrete slab.
 Failure to cure properly can ruin all your hard work as the concrete’s strength and durability will be significantly compromised.

 To ensure the concrete has adequate hydration for proper curing, the ideal weather conditions are ample moisture with moderate temperatures and wind.

 If the weather is too hot, dry, or windy, the increased water evaporation hinders the hydration reaction, which can result in cracking and other issues.
 If the temperature is too cold, the hydration process is slowed considerably.

-In reality, maintaining the perfect conditions is pretty much impossible, so just ensure that the concrete is cured in moderate temperatures between 50 – 90°F (10 – 32°C) for a full month before installing your new hot tub.
+Of course, maintaining the perfect conditions is impossible.
+But ensure that the concrete is cured in moderate temperatures between 50-90°F (10-32°C) for a full month before installing your new hot tub.

 It’s best to have the concrete base cured before delivery so that the hot tub can be put into its final resting place upon delivery.
 Attempting to move a hot tub after delivery is going to be difficult.

 Shade – Do not place your hot tub in direct sunlight.
 Although it might sound pleasant, the intense heat can be pretty uncomfortable when you’re trying to relax and can cause cracks in the concrete.
 The sun’s UV rays also burn up the sanitizing chlorine in your spa, meaning you’ll have to balance the water more often.

 Distance – Try to keep your hot tub as close to your home as possible.
 Studies show that the nearer a hot tub is, the more use it gets.
 Think about having to traipse across your yard after a nice warm soak on a cold winter evening.

 Electrical – The further away your hot tub is from the main breaker box, the more expensive it’ll be to wire it in.
 For safety, hard-sided hot tubs need to be connected to a ground fault circuit interrupter.
 You must never use an extension cord with your hot tub.